SeismicData/pyasdf/doc/installation.rst

     $ conda install -c obspy obspy colorama pytest pip flake8

-Installing the parallel libraries is a bit more difficult unfortunately.
 For all the following make sure that the MPI package of your local supercomputer/cluster is loaded.
 The ``mpi4py`` potentially shipping with Anaconda might not work on your cluster so uninstall it and reinstall with ``pip`` at which point it should link against your cluster's MPI